 |MV Suliven on Builders Trials||Arriving at James Watt Dock

 |MV Isle of Arran||Muirneag arriving at Stornoway||MV Finlaggan at Kennacraig|

-A personal favourite of the webmaster was this image of our old friend Saturn in a very unfamiliar setting!
+A personal favourite of the info was this image of our old friend Saturn in a very unfamiliar setting!